KeenEthics Study: Two Monitors or One Ultrawide

 Psychology professor David Meyer of the University of Michigan argues that working with multiple monitors, in contrast to concentrating on one, can negatively affect productivity.
 People are distracted and their workflow gets constantly interrupted.

 Developer Corey House writes: “People can focus only on one thing at a time.
 So, why do we spend money to display several things at once?
 If my email or social networking channels are available at a glance, I will check them all the time.
 This is not just unnecessary, it is counterproductive.
-In a world of endless distractions, the ability to focus on one task for a long period is a serious valuable skill.
 One monitor means that my work — and only my work — is displayed in front and center.
 Distractions remain out of sight, and, therefore, out of mind.”

-Every man to his own opinion, so we decided to conduct our research.
+Every man to his own opinion, so we decided to conduct our own research.

-The study showed that participants who performed tasks using two monitors spent less time compared to those who used a single monitor.
-This is explained by the fact that opening the program on one monitor for the task, and on the other one the task itself and the search engine, the employee spends less time switching between tabs, reviewing the task, etc. On an average of 10 minutes working on one monitor, a person did about 10–15 switch between tabs, when working with two monitors the amount was reduced almost twice.
-At the same time, participants themselves noted that switching between tabs worsens concentration and the train of thought is lost.
+The study showed that the participants who performed tasks using two monitors spent less time compared to those who used a single monitor.
+It can be explained by the fact that opening the program for the task on one monitor and the task itself and the search engine on the other one, the employee spends less time switching between tabs, reviewing the task, etc. On an average of 10 minutes working on one monitor, a person switches about 10–15 times between tabs, while in the case of two monitors, this number drops almost twice.
+Moreover, participants report that switching between tabs worsens concentration.

 Naturally, when working with two monitors, you have to turn your head more often.
 When working with two monitors, employees make a turn of the neck up to 10° more compared to using a single monitor.
 Accordingly, the difference in neck movement between using a single 24-inch monitor and a 25-inch one is also there but insignificant.
 Therefore, while working on 2 monitors may require massages or physical exercises to reduce neck strain, one monitor is lean and mean.